ElliotWinterbottom/Testing_Rig/README.md

 the results sheet also holds calculations used for a chi-squared goodness of fit test comparing results to an estimated binomial distribution. more info about such a test can be found here: https://social-policy.org.uk/wordpress/wp-content/uploads/2015/02/workbook-4-01.2.15-BEST-FOR-SPA.pdf

+*There are no known issues with the code* however if any are found please contact me at: winterbottomelliot@gmail.com
 Best of luck to those attempting to render these illusions using off the shelf hardware and woe betide those who stray from the reccomendations of D. Alles.